sina-nabavi/secured-akka/README.md

 # secured-akka
 A monitoring algorithm for Akka applications.
-After importing `secured-akka` you are able to send messages securely via sending the `SendSecureMessage` to the sender Actor.
+After importing `secured-akka` in your Akka application you are able to send messages securely via sending the `SendSecureMessage` to the sender Actor.

 ## Getting Started
 ### Prerequisites